gitcodemastering/leetcode-patterns/README.md

 # leetcode-patterns
-Solutions to the problems at https://seanprashad.com/leetcode-patterns/
+This repo contans solutions to the problems at https://seanprashad.com/leetcode-patterns/